harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-docker-hub-step-settings.md

 :::info Root access required

-**Build and Push** steps use [kaniko](https://github.com/GoogleContainerTools/kaniko/blob/main/README.md) by default.
+**Build and Push** steps use [kaniko](https://github.com/GoogleContainerTools/kaniko/blob/main/README.md) by default (except when used with [self-hosted VM build infrastructures](/docs/category/set-up-vm-build-infrastructures), which use Docker).
 This tool requires root access to build the Docker image.
 It doesn't support non-root users.

+If your build runs as non-root (`runAsNonRoot: true`), and you want to run the **Build and Push** step as root, you can set **Run as User** to `0` on the **Build and Push** step to use the root user for that individual step only.

 If your security policy doesn't allow running as root, go to [Build and push with non-root users](./build-and-push-nonroot.md).